 NOTE: There are many different versions of a Jesse Tree, with slightly different verses to go with each day.
 But, every Jesse Tree focuses on Old Testament prophecies of Jesus’ birth and stories of people in His ancestry.

-I did a Jesse Tree ornament exchange with some moms one year, and the hostess made these cool verse cards to coordinate a Bible Story for each day with the ornament we made.
-The cards have the story and the Bible verses that go with it.
-My friend said you can download and print them for free!
-(Thanks, Laura!)
+I did a Jesse Tree ornament exchange with some moms one year (details below), and the hostess made these cool verse cards to coordinate a Bible reading for each day with the ornament we made.
+The cards list which verses to read on which day of Advent (December 1-25).
+A mom from the exchange gave them to me to give you, so you can download and print them for free!

-There are 4 copies of each card per page because it was made for a group.
+There are 4 copies of each card per page because it was made for the exchange.
 To use them individually, just print all 3 pages, cut each page into quarters, whole punch the top left corner, and tie them together with a piece of yarn or a binder ring.
-You could give the other copies to a friend or just toss them 🙂 My friend laminated them for us.
+You could give the other copies to a friend or just toss them.
+My friend laminated them for us.
 Fancy Schmancy.

-If an ornament-exchange-level-of-crafting sounds like torture, here are some other places to get Jesse Tree Ornaments.
+If an ornament-exchange-level-of-crafting sounds like torture, here are some other ideas for where to get Jesse Tree Ornaments.

 Here are some free printable patterns that I found from the Reformed Church Press.
 Letting your kids color them is probably the easiest.
 There’s one for each day.
 Here is the original source where I found them.
 They have a bunch of ideas for how to incorporate them, but I would just keep it simple.
 Read the Bible story while your kids color them.
 Hole punch the paper ornament and hang it with some ribbon on your tree.
 If your kids are epic color-ers and you want to save them for next year, laminate them 🙂 Or just throw them out and do it again next year.